cronical/budget_dance/docs/configuration.md

-# The setup control file
+# The configuration file

-The control file is `./data/setup.yaml`.
+The control file is `./data/config.yaml`.
 To reference the schema insert the following line at the top:

   ```
-  # yaml-language-server: $schema=../dance/setup/setup_schema.json
+  # yaml-language-server: $schema=../dance/book/config_schema.json
   ```

   Or, in Visual Code, set a reference in `settings.json`:

   ```
       "yaml.schemas": {
-        "./dance/setup/setup_schema.json":"setup.yaml"
+        "./dance/book/config_schema.json":"config.yaml"
         },
   ```